 After each game, the Daily News' Paul Domowitch offers his grades on the Eagles' performance.

-Click HERE to offer your own grades for the Eagles' 24-22 win to the Dallas Cowboys, which will be published in Tuesday's Daily News.
+Click HERE to offer your own grades for the Eagles' 17-3 loss to the Cowboys, which will be published in Tuesday's Daily News.

 The Eagles' offensive line had its second inconsistent performance in the last three games.
 They didn't do a very good job of creating lanes for LeSean McCoy, who was held to 55 yards on 18 carries.
 McCoy gained just 12 yards on eight first-half carries.

 Nick Foles had a chance to make a case why he should be the Eagles' starting quarterback going forward and spit the bit.
 He completed just 11 of 29 passes and averaged an embarrassing 2.7 yards per attempt.
 His receivers didn't do a very good job of dealing with the Cowboys' man coverage.
 Brandon Carr put a muzzle on DeSean Jackson.

 With DeMarco Murray out, the Cowboys have no run game to speak of.
 But the Eagles did a good job of shutting down what passed as one, holding the Cowboys to 2.8 yards per carry and two rushing first downs.

 While Tony Romo threw for 317 yards, the Eagles held him to a season-low 59.6 completion percentage, intercepted him twice and held him to one touchdown pass.
 They did a good job of battling the Cowboys' receivers.
 Dez Bryant had 8 catches for 110 yards, but was targeted 16 times.